-Fascinating traditional head-gears of India
+Fascinating and colorful traditional headgears of India - a brief note

-Theer are various forms of head-gears - hats, caps, turbans, etc., worn by people world over.
-They serve various purposes.
-They protect the head of the person, identifie the groups or community and serve as a symbol of respect.
-Wearing a headdress is deeply associated with the culture and tradition of natives and the communities that belong to them.
-Native American tribes consider the presentation of an eagle feather to be one of their highest marks of respect.
-India is home to a lot communities and hill tribes and each having its own distinctive style and tradition of wearing the head gear.
-Across India people belonging to various states have their own traditional headgear.
-The design and style of Indian topis or caps may vary from state to state and from community to community, but they give them a proper identity and underline their cultural ethos.
+India is home to a lot communities and hill tribes and each having its own distinctive style and tradition of wearing the headgear.
+Across India, people from various states have their own traditional headgear.
+The design and style of Indian ''topis'' or caps may vary from state to state and from community to community, but they give them a proper identity highlighting their cultural ethos.
 Briefly given below are the types of interesting and colorful headgear commonly worn in India and their significance.

 01. The Jaapi or Japi, a traditional hat from Assam: